 Domestic Violence

-• More than 1 in 4 women have experienced rape, physical violence, and/or stalking by an intimate partner in their lifetime.
+• More than 1 in 4 women will experience rape, physical violence, or stalking by an intimate partner in her lifetime.

 • Nearly 8 million women are raped, physically assaulted, and/or stalked by a current or former intimate partner each year.